 The Belize Barrier Reef ecosystem is world famous for the diversity of its sea life, the pristine condition of the coral, and the sheer vastness of the islands and reef that stretch on for miles.
 As these places become more discovered, it naturally is the hardest-to-get-to areas that remain pristine… and Glover’s Reef Atoll is the most remote of Belizean coral regions.
 Thirty-five miles offshore (due east of Dangriga) and 70 miles from Belize City, Glover’s is a Unesco World Heritage site and a marine park, but it is mostly protected by how remote it is.
 Here alone in Belize it is possible to see a hundred species within 15 minutes of jumping into the water.

-Slickrock Adventures operates a solar and wind-powered eco-lodge on Long Caye, one of four islands in the atoll.
+Slickrock Adventures operates one of the premier eco lodges in Belize.
+This solar and wind-powered resort is located on one of four islands at Glover’s Reef Atoll.
 Due to the remote location, their charter boat only travels out there twice a week (once a week in shoulder seasons), so guests must be able to travel on these days, with the shortest package being 5 nights (3 on the island), and the most-popular package is their Adventure Island at Glover’s Reef Full Week package, staying 7 nights on the island and one at each end in Belize City.
 This island watersports center offers sea kayaking, snorkeling, scuba diving, windsurfing, kayak surfing, sport fishing, kayak fishing, paddleboarding, kitesurfing, and board surfing (not to mention hammock surfing!)

-Don’t miss it, this is the best one-week package offered in the entire country.
+Don’t miss it, these all-inclusive Belize tours are the best offered in the entire country.
 Phone: 800-390-5715, email: firstname.lastname@example.org.
-Rates are $1475 per person all inclusive for the shortest package and $2350 per person all inclusive for the full week version.
+Rates are $1525 per person all inclusive for the shortest package and $2425 per person all inclusive for the full week version.
 To learn more about Slickrock’s beach accommodations, visit this page on our website.

 Altun Ha Ruins